kubernetes-sigs/blob-csi-driver/docs/driver-parameters.md

  > If you have recently rotated the account key, it is important to update the account key stored in the Kubernetes secret.
 Additionally, the application pods that reference the Azure blob volume should be restarted after the secret has been updated.
 In cases where two pods share the same PVC on the same node, it is necessary to reschedule the pods to a different node without that PVC mounted to ensure that remounting occurs successfully.
 To safely rotate the account key without experiencing downtime, you can follow the steps outlined [here](https://github.com/kubernetes-sigs/azurefile-csi-driver/issues/1218#issuecomment-1851996062).
  - mounting blob storage NFSv3 does not need account key, NFS mount access is configured by following setting:
     - `Firewalls and virtual networks`: select `Enabled from selected virtual networks and IP addresses` with same vnet as agent node
+ - `securityContext.fsGroup` setting
+    - blobfuse volume mount does not respect `securityContext.fsGroup`.
+Instead, you could utilize `-o gid=1000` in `mountOptions` to establish ownership, check [here](https://github.com/Azure/azure-storage-fuse/tree/blobfuse-1.4.5#mount-options) for more mountoptions.
+    - when there is a large number of files inside an NFS volume, the process of setting volume ownership can slow down the NFS volume mount when `securityContext.fsGroup` is different from group ownership of volume.
+By configuring `fsGroupChangePolicy: None` in the `parameters` of storage class or persistent volume, you can bypass the volume ownership setting step, resulting in faster NFS volume mounts.
+ - To support an [Azure DataLake storage account](https://docs.microsoft.com/en-us/azure/storage/blobs/upgrade-to-data-lake-storage-gen2-how-to) when using blobfuse mount, you'll need to do the following:
+   - To create an ADLS account using the driver in dynamic provisioning, specify `isHnsEnabled: "true"` in the storage class parameters.
+   - To enable blobfuse access to an ADLS account in static provisioning, specify the mount option `--use-adls=true` in the persistent volume.
  - blobfuse cache(`--tmp-path` [mount option](https://github.com/Azure/azure-storage-fuse/tree/blobfuse-1.4.5#mount-options))
    - By default, the blobfuse cache is located in the `/mnt` directory.
 If the VM SKU provides a temporary disk, the `/mnt` directory is mounted on the temporary disk.
 However, if the VM SKU does not provide a temporary disk, the `/mnt` directory is mounted on the OS disk.
    - with blobfuse-proxy deployment (default on AKS), user could set `--tmp-path=` mount option to specify a different cache directory